 When I was a child an elderly neighbor shared her life-long dream.
 Lottie Borges had always wanted to get behind the wheel of a semi, start it up, and drive.
-I got a glimpse of the yearning that couldn’t be hidden by an apron and heavy orthopedic shoes.
-Years later when I heard of her death I was sorry that the feeling of power and competence she longed to experience driving an 18 wheeler had never come to pass.
+I got a glimpse of the yearning that couldn’t be hidden by her apron and heavy orthopedic shoes.
+Years later when I heard she’d died I was sorry that the feeling of power and competence she longed to experience driving an 18 wheeler had never come to pass.

 Each one of us has dreams.
 Sometimes they’re suppressed for so long that it’s not easy to remember them or the spark of vitality they once roused in us.
 We forget because we’re busy funneling our efforts into accomplishing what what our families need, what the boss wants, what amusements can fill the moments we have left over.
 We set aside the goals we once held dear.
 They are not gone, just dormant.

 Our culture emphasizes personal effort.
 It’s assumed that failure to achieve our aims lies entirely with the individual.
 But that’s not how wishes usually come true.
 They happen in the context of relationships.
-When we talk about our goals with family, friends, co-workers, and neighbors we infuse our ideas with energy.
-We also activate a network of people who, along with us, envision our dreams taking place.
-That network may help bring about the exact circumstances that are necessary.
-Perhaps if my former neighbor had shared her wish with someone other than a child she might have found a truck driver who’d have gotten a kick out of letting her take his rig for a run around a back lot.
+When we talk about our goals with people dear to us we infuse our ideas with energy.
+It’s a way of activating a network of people who, along with us, envision our dreams taking place.
+That network may help bring about the exact circumstances necessary to achieve the goal.
+Perhaps if my former neighbor had shared her wish with someone other than a child she might have found a truck driver who’d have gotten a kick out of letting her take his rig for a run around a backlot.